 Duke of Edinburgh Award Scheme

-We are delighted to be able to offer the Duke of Edinburgh Award at John Ferneley College.
+We are delighted to be able to offer the Duke of Edinburgh Award at John Ferneley College to students from Year 9 upwards.

 Students are required to undertake a physical challenge, volunteering, learn a new skill and take part in an expedition in order to complete the award.
 This prestigious award is highly recognised by prospective employers and education institutions, and is a real challenge should the student wish to take it!